svk1427/terraformbasics-hashicrop-certification/07-Terraform-State/07-02-Terraform-State-Commands/README.md

 - Now decision to be made if you want those changes or not.
 - **Choice-1:** If you dont want those changes proceed with terraform apply so manual changes we have done on our cloud EC2 Instance will be removed.
-- **Choice-2:** If you want those changes, refer `terraform.tfstate` file about changes and embed them in your terraform manifests (example: c4-ec2-instance.tf) and proceed with flow (referesh, plan, review execution plan and apply) manual changes oddu anukuntey choice1 ki velllali man.changes kavali anukuntey choice2 ki vellali.
+- **Choice-2:** If you want those changes, refer `terraform.tfstate` file about changes and embed them in your terraform manifests (example: c4-ec2-instance.tf) and proceed with flow (referesh, plan, review execution plan and apply) manual changes oddu anukuntey choice1 ki vellali man.changes kavali anukuntey choice2 ki vellali.
 ### Step-04-05: I picked choice-2, so i will update the tags in c4-ec2-instance.tf
 - Update in c4-ec2-instance.tf